Cafezinhu/Cafezinhu/README.md

 ### Hi there 👋
+I'm Aerton, and I love programming.

+I'm currently working at EducAR Immersive Learning, where I do Unity Development, BackEnd Development and Networking for Games.
+I also assist on FrontEnd Development.
+Here we make XR(Virtual Reality and Augmented Reality) games for education.

+I'm currently learning React, Next.js and Mobile Development.

 <!--
 **Cafezinhu/Cafezinhu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.